whoward/docs/markdown/reference/common_errors.md

 available in your account.

-The most common cause for this is customers' **test scripts crashing, getting forcefully interrupted or loosing connectivity**.
+The most common cause for this is customers' **test scripts crashing, getting forcefully interrupted or losing connectivity**.

 A less common but still possible cause is tests legitimately needing more than 90 seconds to send a new command to the browser.
 This happens most often when